Air Source Heat Pump Grants in Wales, using the new Government Boiler Upgrade Scheme (BUS).

 ** There are insulation exemptions.

-You will not qualify for a Grant to replace an existing low carbon heating system.
+You will not qualify for a Grant to replace an existing low-carbon heating system.

 What is an Air Source Pump?